hasanhaja/ml-assignment/report/report.md

 ## Plan

-### Tree based
+### Tree-based methods

-Decision tree, Random Forest or Boost tree
+Decision tree, Random Forest or Boost tree. **Decision forest and cascades is close to the state of the art.**
 It might be a binary decision tree because of the duality of the classification

 - Each node represents an attribute